SWC-Advanced-Microscopy/HiLo_SIM/README.md

 # HiLo Structured Illumination Microscopy

-This is a very basic MATLAB implementation of the HiLo algorithm for structured illumination.
+This is a very basic MATLAB implementation of the HiLo algorithm (see References, below) for structured illumination.

 <img src="https://github.com/raacampbell/HiLo_SIM/blob/master/example_images/before-after-zeiss.jpg" />

+# NOTE
+After some testing, it seems the speckle algorithm is in effect just bandpass-filtering the image. i.e. The algorithm performs equally well if the speckle image is swapped with a copy of the clean ("non-speckle") image.
+This has been tested with a few different image series and the result is always the same.

 ## Usage